Data Integration Engineer Resume Example

 Focus on quantifiable results.
 I like to mention how I optimize data loads that handle 10+ TB daily or reduce processing time by 40%.
 This helps your resume stand out.

-Highlight your cloud chops-think AWS Glue, Azure Data Factory, or GCP Dataflow.
+Highlight your cloud chops-think AWS Glue, Azure Data Factory, or GCP Dataflow, and consider including a cover letter tailored to AWS ETL roles.
 You want to prove you thrive in modern, large-scale data environments.
 This wraps up the resume examples!

 Writing an ETL Developer resume means highlighting your technical skills and project wins.
 You want recruiters to see your impact right away.